AGonzalez5195/ios-structs-classes-lab-2/README.md

 for shape in myShapes {
     print("This is a \(shape.name) with an area of \(shape.area) and a perimeter of \(shape.perimeter)") }

 ```
+We created an empty array called myShapes that holds the type 'Shape.
+We then appended the class 'Square' and the class 'Rectangle' into the array which works because they are both subclasses of Shape and can be treated as if they were of the type Shape (although they are their own type).
+The for loop then interrates through myShapes array and prints out a string with the shape name/area/perimeter interpolated for each.

 ## Question 6